Message from the Chair

 Location & Facilities

-Located in Burlington, the University of Vermont and teaching hospital partner, The University of Vermont Children's Hospital, serve as Vermont’s academic medical center, in which resides The University of Vermont Children's Hospital with both inpatient and outpatient facilities.
+Located in Burlington, The University of Vermont Medical center serves as Vermont’s academic medical center.
+In the UVM Medical Center resides The University of Vermont Children's Hospital with both inpatient and outpatient facilities.
 Learn more about living in Burlington.

 The Department's history began with Dr. R. James McKay, who was the first official full-time pediatric faculty member recruited to UVM in 1950.
 Dr. McKay was Chairman of the Department for 33 years and was a former President of the American Academy of Pediatrics.
 He continues to play an active role in our Department's growth and development — past, present and future.
 Dr. Carol Lee Phillips, a national leader in pediatric infectious disease, then served as Chair for 10 years, turning it over to Dr. Lewis First in 1994 with her retirement.
 She too remains a vibrant resource for all of us in the Department.